House of Schönborn: Baroque architecture

-The House of Schönborn, especially its ruling prelates of the Roman Catholic Church, were among the most important builders of Southern German baroque architecture.
+The House of Schönborn, especially its ruling prelates of the Catholic Church, were among the most important builders of Southern German baroque architecture.
 While the private estates, at a large part still today owned by the family, were of more modest size, sometimes of elder origin, churches, monasteries, ecclesiastical residences and hospitals built by the Schönborn bishops were of immense grandness and splendor.
 Financing these was only possible with flourishing economies, which the Schönborn bishops did their best to uphold and enhance.
-Their famous court architect Balthasar Neumann was responsible for many of these buildings, others were Johann Dientzenhofer, Maximilian von Welsch and Johann Lukas von Hildebrandt.
-The family gave the name Schönbornzeit (Age of the Schönborns) to an era (1642–1756), sometimes nostalgically remembered in the popular conscience as an era of prosperity.
+Court architect Balthasar Neumann was responsible for many of these buildings, others were Johann Dientzenhofer, Maximilian von Welsch and Johann Lukas von Hildebrandt.
+The family gave the name Schönbornzeit (Age of the Schönborns) to an era (1642–1756) which spanned more than a century and is sometimes nostalgically remembered in the popular consciousness as an era of marked prosperity.
 Today, the term Schönbornzeit denotes a particular style of Rhenish and Franconian baroque.

 The ecclesiastical residences were owned by the church, and continued to be inhabited by successive bishops, while the private estates remained inheritance of the family.
-They were mostly acquired by the ruling prelates' brothers.
+They were mostly acquired by the ruling prelates' brothers through marriage or from the income of the high lay offices entrusted to them in the states of their brothers.
 Of the grand bishops' palaces, only Weissenstein Palace at Pommersfelden continues to be privately owned by the family, as it was built, from 1711, with an initial amount of 100.000 guilders which were personally granted to elector Lothar Franz by Charles VI, Holy Roman Emperor, in reward of his services and his continuous political support.
-It contains the largest private baroque art collection in Germany.
+It contains the largest private baroque art collection in Germany, including paintings by Breughel, van Dyck, Rubens, and Titian, among others.
+Large collections of furniture, glass, and porcelain are also preserved.